pahukama/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: New Feature/Task
+name: New Feature/Chore
-about: Create a new issue for a feature or task.
+about: Create a new issue for a feature or chore.
 title: 'story: '
 ---

 ## Feature Description
-[ Briefly describe the feature being proposed. ]
+[ Briefly describe the feature being proposed or chore needing to be completed. ]

 <!-- Free to remove or add sections as they pertain to the feature/task in question -->
 ### User Stories